nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 FoodWhere data are saved as a JSON file `[JAR file location]/data/foodwhere.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file make its format invalid, FoodWhere will discard all data and start with an empty data file at the next run.
-Close FoodWhere without using the `exit` command to avoid overwriting the data file.
+Close FoodWhere without using the <code>exit</code> command to avoid overwriting the data file.
 </div>

 --------------------------------------------------------------------------------------------------------------------